DianaNerualNetwork/SegResearchToolkit/README.md

 <ul class="nobull">
   <li>[2023-03-29] : fire: SegAll v0.1 is released!
 Check more details the following
   <li>[2023-04-03] : fixed some transforms bug,and add U2Net, data prepare for optic_disc(MICCAI2021)。
+ <li>[2023-04-05] : Open New branch:Medical3D Segmentation,and get scripts to prepare lung_coronavirus dataset to download from the Internet.
 </ul>

 ## Introduction